 Save This Recipe 💌

-With vibrant flavors of summer berries, these muffins bring a taste of sunshine to any day, whether you enjoy them in the morning with your coffee or as an afternoon pick-me-up, just like this blackberry banana loaf.
+With vibrant summer berries in every bite(or frozen berries), these muffins bring a taste of sunshine to any day, whether you enjoy them with your morning coffee or grab one as an afternoon pick-me-up, just like this blackberry banana loaf.
+They're naturally sweet, dairy-free, and made without xanthan gum, so you can feel good about what's in them and confident they'll turn out perfectly.

 Jump to: